slhck/ffmpeg-quality-metrics/README.md

 Simple script for calculating quality metrics with FFmpeg.

-Currently supports PSNR, SSIM and VMAF.
+Currently supports PSNR, SSIM, VMAF and VIF.
 It will output:

 - the per-frame metrics
 - metrics for each component (Y, U, V)